Category:134 Engineering Professional Services

 - 3. The PSC chair approves the selection of consultants for specific work categories in each district/division.

 - 7. Design Division instructs the consultant to submit two executed copies of the master agreement.
 The Design Division forwards the agreement to the CCO for approval as to form, then to the Commission Secretary for execution.
-Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copies to the Design Division.
+Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copy to the Design Division.
 Design then distributes copies as detailed in EPG 134.4 Contract Approval, Execution and Distribution.

 The district then follows the procedures below for executing individual MOUs to obtain services as the need arises.